qifeiber/Qifei.github.io/_pages/about.md

 ======
 My research interests are mainly applying Deep Learning for Natural Language Processing.
 I'm currently interested in **Natural language Generation**, including creative text generation applications, better NLG models, and better evaluation method for NLG systems.
 I am also interested in making large-scale pretrained language models more accessible to both academic and industry applications.
 To achieve this, I am actively working on **Efficient Pretrained Language Modeling** and **Transfer Learning for NLP**.
 This includes efficiency in terms of both the amount of **data** and **time** required for pretraining and fine-tuning pretrained langauge models, as well as the number of parameters and computational cost, which affects the memory requirement and latency for application of pretrained language models.

-I am also interested in or working in the following subjects:<\br>
+I am also interested in or working in the following subjects:</br>
-&nbsp;Commonsense reasoning and knowledge-based reasoning.
+&nbsp;Commonsense reasoning and knowledge-based reasoning.</br>

-&nbsp;Interpretability, explainability for NLP models, bias and fairness in NLP models, and their interactions.
+&nbsp;Interpretability, explainability for NLP models, bias and fairness in NLP models, and their interactions.</br>
 &nbsp;Low resource NLP and Multilingual Pretrained Language Models.

 News